 The Australia Privacy Act 1988 is the main legislation that imposes various requirements on businesses for how they can collect and use Australians’ personal information.
 The Act’s primary goal is to enhance the protection of Australians’ personal information.

-When does the Act apply to you?
-Australia Privacy act applies to your organisation if the following conditions are met:
+The Australia Privacy Act applies to your organization if the following conditions are met:

 1. Personal Scope of the Act

-“..they use or disclose personal information for a benefit or collect and use health information”
+Businesses will also automatically be subject to the Australia Privacy Act if they use or disclose personal information for a benefit or collect and use health information.

-In short, even if a business’s annual turnover is below the threshold, it will still have to comply with Australia Privacy Act if it processes personal information for a benefit, or if it collects health information.
+In short, even if a business’s annual turnover is below the threshold, it will still have to comply with the Australia Privacy Act if it processes personal information for a benefit or if it collects health information.

 2. Territorial Scope of the Act